mseidl/load-tester/README.md

   number in the low 100s would be fine.
 But you'll have to test it out and see how many errors you're getting.

+need_count = (integer)
+  This sets a goal to reach in terms of how many times your action is done.
+  If you enter in a thread count that doesn't reach your goal, it automatically adjusts the final count to acheive your goal.

 Future Plans/TODO:
 Server/Client architecture
-Add kill switch to overload class(don't self-optimize) Add handling for fixed number of jobs
+Add kill switch to overload class(don't self-optimize) Add handling for fixed number of jobs #done
 Add random/record/replay features of logs